akka/akka-http/README.md

 - Chat room about *using* Akka HTTP: [![gitter: akka/akka][gitter-user-badge]][gitter-user]
 - Q&A: [![stackoverflow: #akka-http][stackoverflow-badge]][stackoverflow]
 - Issue tracker: [![github: akka/akka-http][github-issues-badge]][github-issues] (Please use the issue tracker for bugs and reasonable feature requests.
-Usage question are better suited on the other channels.)
+Please ask usage questions on the other channels.)

 All of our forums, chat rooms, and issue trackers are governed by our [Code Of Conduct](CODE_OF_CONDUCT.md).